 First developed by 19th-century dramatist Gustav Freytag, this model breaks every great story into five key acts: Exposition → Rising Action → Climax → Falling Action → Denouement.
 It’s a storytelling map that works whether you’re drafting a Shakespearean play, a bestselling novel, a Pixar film, or your next YouTube script.

 In this article, we’ll explore each stage in detail with clear examples, writing exercises, cultural references, and practical tips you can apply directly to your work.
-By the end, you’ll not only understand Freytag’s Pyramid—you’ll know how to use it practically to build richer, more satisfying stories.
+By the end, you’ll not only understand Freytag’s Pyramid, but you’ll also know how to use it practically to build richer, more satisfying stories.

 We’ll walk step by step through each phase, then get into troubleshooting tips, misuses to avoid, and examples from popular culture.
 This is your roadmap to better storytelling.